KennethJAllen/kalman-filter/README.md

 When $b^2 < 4mk$, the system is underdampened and will oscillate with exponentially decreasing amplitude.
 When $b^2 = 4mk$, the system is critically dampened and the amplitude decays as fast as possible.
 When $b^2 > 4mk$, the system is overdampened and will apporach equilibrium over a longer period of time.
 When $b = 0$, the system is undampened.

-This system is similar to the falling object as it is a second order ODE.
+This system is similar to projectile motion as it is a second order ODE.
 Solving for $x''$ we get

 ```math
 x'' = -\frac{b}{m}x' - \frac{k}{m}x.